gardere/boat-logger/Readme.md

-# Logger
+# Boat Dashboard - Logger

 ## Description

 The role of this component is to fetch the latest readings on a set interval and persist them.

-It helps to build historical view (GPS route, instruments readings) and replay the data for bench testing.
+It helps building historical views (GPS route, instruments readings) and replay the data for bench testing.

+This component runs on the Raspberry Pi and can be disabled without having any notable impact on the rest of the system.

 ## Components